Submission Guidelines

 • Writing – review and editing.

-Generative AI or use of AI tools in writing , figures/ images and artwork
+Generative AI or the use of AI tools in writing, figures/ images and artwork

 The journal does not permit the use of generative AI or AI-assisted tools to create or alter images in submitted manuscripts.

-Author(s) should not use AI tools in writing the manuscript.
-The author(s) must insert at the end of the manuscript, immediately above the references, entitled ‘Declaration of Generative AI and AI-assisted technologies in the writing process” that no use of AI tools have been used in the writing process.
+Authors should not use AI tools in writing the manuscript.
+The author(s) must insert at the end of the manuscript, immediately above the references, entitled ‘Declaration of Generative AI and AI-assisted technologies in the writing process, ' that no AI tools have been used in the writing process.
 Basic checks of grammar, spelling and punctuation need no declaration.

 All editorial correspondence should be addressed to: